prockley/prockley.github.io/_posts/2015-05-18-Euro-COTY-Voting.md

 **What this shows is that, on average, all country juries give cars from their home-grown brands better marks than the overall result (votes from all countries).**

 This type of behaviour can perhaps be expected.
 It's reasonable to assume that car makers will design cars that suit their own people first and foremost.
 So when motoring journalists test these cars, that have been designed largely for them, it is likely that they will be well disposed towards them.
+Or maybe they just like to see the home team win!

 ---

 ### Pattern 2 - How do specific countries vote for brands from different countries?

-There isn't enough space to shows graphs for each country so I'll start with my home country of Ireland, and then look at the four large car producers in Europe.
+There isn't enough space here to show graphs for each country so I'll start with my home country of Ireland, and then look at the four large car producers in Europe.

 ##### here are the results for Ireland...